 The Japanese must have determined that Jack was too ill to be transported to Japan, because Jack was still a POW at Cabanatuan on January 30, 1945, when U. S. Rangers liberated the POWs from the Japanese.
 He recalled that he and other POWs were sitting inside their barracks talking when a shot rang out at about 7:30 P.M.
 A second shot was heard, and than all hell broke out.

 Jack and the other POWs safely made it to American lines.
-Those who could walk did so, but the majority of freed POWs rode in carts pulled by caribou.
-The POWs were taken to an area by Subic Bay and given 24 hour kitchen privileges.
+Those who could walk did so, but the majority of freed POWs rode in carts pulled by carabao and were taken to an area by Subic Bay for medical treatment and given 24 hour kitchen privileges.

-Field M. Reed Jr. died on August 28, 2003, in Louisville, Kentucky.
-He was buried at Spring Hill Cemetery in Harrodsburg.
+Field M. Reed Jr. died on August 28, 2003, in Louisville, Kentucky, and was buried at Spring Hill Cemetery in Harrodsburg.